Haskeeb265/obsidian-vault/1 - Rough Notes/PortSwigger (SQL Injection).md

 ### BLIND SQL INJECTION:

 - Blind SQL injection doesn't return anything in the application.
-However it can still be used to get access to unauthorized data like
+However it can still be used to get access to unauthorized data like passwords.
+	- You can trigger out-of-band network interaction using OAST techniques.
+This is very powerful and works when other techniques fail...(But what is it?)